CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * IP address
 * ID of the request (random number)
 * Source Port of the request
 Since the IP address and ID offer too little protection, additional random source ports should be used when sending requests.
-Currently, it is also going to configure several IP addresses for Resolving DNS server and randomize them.
+At the moment we are also going to configure several IP addresses for resolving DNS servers and to randomize them.

 ** zone transfers **